multani/gcp-changelog/content/apigee-x/index.md

 NOTE: API product-scoped quotas are not supported in Apigee hybrid at this time.

-### Feature
+### Announcement

-**Enhanced Validation for API products**

-Heightened validation logic for creating and updating API products is now available.
-Apigee now explicitly verifies proxy and environment resources against your organization when creating and updating API products.

-Please ensure that all referenced resources exist and are correctly associated with your organization to avoid validation errors.
+On October 29, 2025, we released an updated version of Apigee.

 ---
 ## 2025-10-27

-### Announcement

-On October 27, 2025, we released an updated version of Apigee.

 ### Feature